π¦πΊAustralia Political Stability: 84.7/100

 Composite score is the unweighted average of six governance dimensions, each measured on a 0-100 percentile scale.

 Australia has a population of approximately 25.7 million people, with about 95% living within 100 km of the coast.
-The country is known for its cultural diversity, with a significant proportion of the population being immigrants.
-English is the official language, and the country has a rich indigenous heritage.
+The country is known for its multicultural society, with English as the official language and a diverse range of cultures and religions represented.

 Governance Indicators